kstolen0/kstolen0.github.io/_posts/2023-04-02-microservice-architecture-overview.md

 title: "An Introduction to Microservice Architectures"
 date: 2023-04-05 16:00:00 +0800
 categories: ddd domain driven design microservices architecture
+description: Microservices are all the rage at the moment.
+This article describes the topology of a microservice architecture and reviews their pros and cons.
 ---

 The microservice architectural style is heavily influenced by Domain Driven Design (DDD), in particular, the concept of a Bounded Context.
 A bounded context is the domain in which a system is built.
 This system may contain many entities and behaviours implemented in the form of code and database schemas which would be coupled together.
 Within a bounded context, these internal models (e.g. database schema) are never coupled to anything outside the bounded context.
 This allows a context to only define what it needs and not accommodate other contexts.